MessageComposer Middleware

 OrderFactoryReturned middleware IDHandlerRole

-1.createTextComposerCompositionMiddleware'stream-io/message-composer-middleware/text-composition'composeAdds text to the composition.
-Adjusts mentioned users array based on the current text
+1.createTextComposerCompositionMiddleware'stream-io/message-composer-middleware/text-composition'composeAdds text and updates mentioned users based on the current text.

-7.createCompositionValidationMiddleware'stream-io/message-composer-middleware/data-validation'composeEnforces text config parameter maxLengthOnSend.
-Discards composition if it can be considered empty or the data has not been changed locally (meaning the update took place based on message.updated and draft.updated WS events).
+7.createCompositionValidationMiddleware'stream-io/message-composer-middleware/data-validation'composeEnforces maxLengthOnSend.
+Discards if empty or unchanged (based on message.updated and draft.updated WS events).

 Draft Composition Middleware Executor